 Again, dorms are small.
 Space is limited.
 For that reason, the biggest consideration when purchasing a microwave for a dorm room is clearly its size and shape.
 A small to mid-size countertop microwave in most cases is ideal.
 Also, keep in mind durability.
 It’s likely that more than one person will be using your appliance, and some may not be as sober or respectful as others.

 The Bella BMO07ABTBKB model is a compact 700W microwave with easy to use, uncomplicated digital controls.
 This unit has express controls, making it easy to pop it in start heating.
 There is a 10-inch turntable inside to assist with cooking the food evenly.
 The Bella microwave is a great economical option for the dorm room.
 Sound like a good option?
-Find it here.
+Find it here at Amazon.